 It is also possible to create an arrangement that allows parents to take their child on vacation.
 In most cases, it is best if parents are able to come to an agreement outside of the courts.
 Mediation allows two parents to create a visitation arrangement that suits their particular situation, rather than leave this decision up to an impartial judge.
 However, our Fairfax visitation attorneys understand that this is not always possible.
 Regardless of your circumstances, we are here to help you protect your rights and defend your child’s best interests.

 Whether you need assistance with a child custody issue or a contentious visitation matter, our team is prepared to help you navigate the legal process.
-We have represented numerous parents throughout Northern Virginia with all types of custody and visitation issues.
+We have represented numerous parents with all types of custody and visitation issues in Northern Virginia.
 In every instance, our goal is to help you secure the best possible outcome for your child.
 We are even able to help you appeal child custody and visitation decisions whenever necessary.

-To schedule your consultation with our Fairfax child custody and visitation lawyers, call us today.
+Schedule your consultation with our Fairfax child custody and visitation lawyers.
+Call us today!